Skip to main content

 Key takeaway

-Pseudo-random number generators are deterministic: given the same seed, they always produce the same sequence.
-When a program seeds its PRNG with a predictable value such as the current Unix timestamp, an attacker who can estimate that value can reproduce every output the program will ever generate.
-This class of vulnerability appears in session token generators, one-time codes, and lottery or gambling software that relies on srand(time(NULL)).
-The fix is always to seed from a cryptographically secure entropy source such as /dev/urandom or getrandom(), never from wall-clock time or any other guessable input.
+Pseudo-random number generators are deterministic: the same seed always produces the same sequence.
+Seed one with something predictable like the current Unix timestamp and anyone who can estimate that value reproduces every output the program will ever emit.
+This turns up in session token generators, one-time codes, and gambling software built on srand(time(NULL)).
+The fix is always to seed from a cryptographically secure entropy source such as /dev/urandom or getrandom(), never from wall-clock time or anything else guessable.

 Related reading